sporto/elm-tutorial/effects/effects.md

 A mailbox where to send action messages.
 Note however that this mailbox expects a list of actions, not just one action: `Signal.Mailbox (List Action)`.

 This is because the way __effects__ work. `Effects` is a collection of effects, not just one.
-When effects are ran and translated back to actions they will produce a list of them.
+When effects are run and translated back to actions they will produce a list of them.

 #### oneActionAddress